 - Institutions that share a campus: If your institution shares a campus with another Title IV institution, both institutions must include in their separate Clery Act statistics all of the Clery Act crimes that occur anywhere on the campus.
 The reasons for this are (1) the Clery Act requires every Title IV institution to report statistics and (2) crime statistics are maintained on the Department's public website and are retrieved for viewing by entering the name of a specific institution.
 Your statistics must be available to any interested party who searches the website's database for your institution. - Institutions that lease space on another institution's campus: If your institution leases some buildings and property on another institution's campus, your campus is determined by the specifics of that contract.
 For example, if you have sole use of a dorm, a classroom building, an administration building and a parking lot, that is your campus.
 If your contract also allows your students to share a dining hall with students from the host institution, that dining hall is also included.
 If the host institution also participates in Title IV programs, both schools must include the shared dining hall in their oncampus geography. - Institutions that offer dual classes and degrees: If your institution has a partnership with another institution to offer dual classes and degrees and the agreement specifies only that your students can attend classes at the other institution and that the other school's students can attend classes at your school, you do not have to disclose reported Clery Act crimes that occur on the other campus because you do not own or control it.
-The other institution will need to include any crimes in its statistics even if the crimes involve students from your institution. - Institutions that lease space in strip malls: Your campus consists of any space within the strip mall that is covered by your written agreement.
+The other institution will need to include any crimes in its statistics even if the crimes involve students from your institution. - Institutions that lease space in strip malls: Your campus consists of any space within the strip mall

+If your institution has more than one campus, each campus must comply independently with all of the Clery Act and the fire- and safetyrelated HEA requirements described in this handbook. that is covered by your written agreement.
 If the lease includes use of the parking lot, or selected spaces in the lot, include the lot (or selected spaces) as part of your campus.
 If your students need to use stairwells or elevators or hallways to access the space your institution controls, include them as part of your campus as well.
-Do not include any of the strip mall's stores, restaurants, offices, etc., in your on-campus category unless your institution owns or controls them
+Do not include any of the strip mall's stores, restaurants, offices, etc., in your on-campus category unless your institution owns or controls them.